 To read more about “Blended Learning” and what is being done across all departments, please see the attached document below entitled “BYOD and Blended Learning Brochure” or click on the link below.

 We are clear that for our pupils to become successful members of society we need to help them develop an understanding of how to effectively use technology in ways that support their individual needs and aspirations.
 Enabling pupils to choose and make use of their own, personal device for learning has a number of benefits.
 Some pupils may already be familiar with certain technologies that they may have used at home or in school.
 Other pupils may opt for a particular technology/device dependent on their subject choices in KS4 and KS5.
 Having the option to choose their device provides the opportunity for girls to go on to explore more creative and challenging uses of these technologies.

 The aim of the BYOD programme is to be as inclusive as possible and to support a wide range of devices so that individual preferences can be accommodated.
 The criteria we would expect a device to fulfil in order for it to be successful as a BYOD device within our school can be found enclosed in the attached documents below, which give an extended explanation of the individual criteria in the specification (“Bring Your Own Device Specification” and “Bring Your Own Device Specification – explained").

-Purchasing through a recommended supplier
+Purchasing through our recommended supplier